 Formotus forms can submit using the email client on the mobile device or using a web service.
-When submitting by email, you can include 3 attachments: an HTML file that can be viewed and printed by anyone, and an XML attachment that can be opened and edited as a Formotus form by anyone with that form installed on their device; and/or a PDF. iOS, Windows and Android all use a web service to create the PDF.
-For Windows and Android, your device must be online when submitting a PDF. iOS will generate the PDF, while iOS does not.
+When submitting by email, you can include 3 attachments: an HTML file that can be viewed and printed, an XML attachment that can be opened and edited as a Formotus form by anyone that has that form installed on their device; and/or a PDF. iOS, Windows and Android all use a web service to create the PDF.
+For Windows and Android, your device must be online when submitting a PDF. iOS will generate the PDF while offline.

-The HTML/PDF attachments will show one InfoPath view of the form, which can be specified as a setting in the cloud console or by naming the view "Formotus Print" in InfoPath.
+The HTML/PDF attachments will show one InfoPath view of the form, which can be specified as a setting in the Formotus portal or by naming the view "Formotus Print" in InfoPath.
 Read more about using special views.